What is Handball?

 - Danish Men’s Handball League

-The most well known handball teams are international teams participating in the olympics.
-As mentioned above some of the most dominant nations include Croatia, Denmark, France, and Germany.
-Although there are leagues, teams, and tournaments around the world, the most notable teams are olympic and international participants.
-Within countries there are private teams that play within smaller leagues.
-However the most talented and respected teams are countries' national teams.
+The most well-known handball teams are international teams participating in the Olympics and other international competitions.
+Some of the most dominant national teams include Croatia, Denmark, France, and Germany.
+Although there are many other leagues, teams, and tournaments around the world, the most notable teams have always competed on the international stage.

-There are handball tournaments occurring throughout the world all throughout the calendar year.
+There are handball tournaments occurring around the world all throughout the calendar year.
 As with most sports, the most watched and important tournaments in handball are international competitions.
 Listed below are the four most prominent international handball tournaments: